mykytaishchenko/SocialNetworkGraph/README.md

 ## Instructions
 To use the program you need:
-1. Enter your Instagram login and password to log in
-2. Select the operating mode
+1. Select the operating mode
-3. Enter the nickname of the certain user (or multiple users in according to the mode)
+2. Enter the nickname of the certain user (or two users in according to the mode)
-4. Wait a few seconds to build a graph
+3. Wait a few seconds to build a graph

 ## Structure
 There is no information in this paragraph yet.